Generalization and Robustness of the Tilted Empirical Risk: Generalization Bounds for Unbounded Loss Functions

-\end{corollary} \begin{remark} In Corollary~\ref{cor: expected |gen|}, we observe that by choosing $\gamma=O(n^{-\beta})$, the overall convergence rate of the generalization error upper bound is $\max(O(1/\sqrt{n}),O(n^{-\beta}))$ for bounded $I(H;S)$.
-For $\beta\geq 1/2$, the convergence rate of \eqref{eq: upper info} is the same as the convergence rate of the expected upper bound in \citep{xu2017information}.
-In addition, for $\gamma\rightarrow 0$, the upper bound in Corollary~\ref{cor: expected |gen|} converges to the expected upper bound in \citep{xu2017information}. \end{remark} The results in this section are non-vacuous for bounded $I(H;S)$.
-If this assumption is violated, we can apply the individual sample method~\citep{bu2020tightening}, chaining methods \citep{asadi2018chaining}, or conditional mutual information frameworks \citep{steinke2020reasoning} to derive tighter upper bound for the tilted generalization error.
+The results in this section are non-vacuous for bounded $I(H;S)$.
+If this assumption is violated, we can apply the individual sample method~\citep{bu2020tightening}, chaining methods \citep{asadi2018chaining}, or conditional mutual information frameworks \citep{steinke2020reasoning} to derive a tighter upper bound for the expected tilted generalization error.